Chris Pratt Went On The Cutest Date With Katherine Schwarzenegger

 Advertisement

-This is Pratt's first official post-divorce romance rumor.
+This is Pratt's first official post-divorce romance rumour.
 He and Anna Faris announced in August of last year that they planned to file for divorce.

 "We tried for hard for a long time and we're really disappointed.
 Our son has two parents who love him very much and for his sake we want to keep this situation as private as possible moving forward.
 We still love each other and will always cherish our time together," Faris wrote in a statement on Instagram.
 (She shared the statement via screenshot of a text.)